rQxwX3/floatrunner.nvim/README.md

 - Make changes to a file
 - ~~Quit Neovim~~
 - ~~Run command(s) (or spam ⬆️)~~ **Hit three keys**
-- See the errors, and question even trying to become a SWE
 - ~~Open Neovim~~

 While there definitely were other options for the same use case, I decided to build everything from scratch, to configure all to my liking, and (hopefully) learn more about Neovim.